JuanCamiloOlaya/JuanCamiloOlaya/README.md

 ### Hi, I'm Juan Camilo👋:metal:
 I'm an economist from the EAFIT university interested in mathematics, statistics, econometrics, linear algebra, and using this knowledge with technological tools.
 Consequently, I like programming because it's a beautiful mechanics to solve real-world problems.
 For example, automate a boring report at work.

+For that reason, the main idea is to share programming projects for those who want to learn how to use different tools to improve their performance, especially in economics.

 ### Collaborations :date:
 I'm a young guy trying to learn a lot about many topics.
 If you find something wrong or know a different -more efficient- way to do it, I'm open to suggestions.
 Additionally, if you want to work with me in my profile is my email address :email:.